john-kheir/home/docs/interacting/commands/info.md

 <a id="cpu"></a>
 ## info.cpu

+Returns information about the host CPU types, speed and capabilities.
 Takes no arguments.
-Returns information about the host CPU types, speed and capabilities

 <a id="disk"></a>
 ## info.disk

+Returns information about the host attached disks.
 Takes no arguments.
-Returns information about the host attached disks

 <a id="mem"></a>
 ## info.mem

+Returns information about the host memory.
 Takes no arguments.
-Returns information about the host memory.

 <a id="nic"></a>
 ## info.nic

+Returns information about the host attached NICs, and IPs.
 Takes no arguments.
-Returns information about the host attached NICs, and IPs

 <a id="os"></a>
 ## info.os

+Returns information about the host OS.
 Takes no arguments.
-Returns information about the host OS.